The Treaty of Westphalia

 The peace conference to end the war opened in Münster and Osnabrück in December 1644.
 It involved no fewer than 194 states, from the biggest to the smallest, represented by 179 plenipotentiaries.
 There were thousands of ancillary diplomats and support staff, who had to be given housing, fed and watered, and they did themselves well for close to four years, despite famine in the country around.
 Presiding over the conference were the Papal Nuncio, Fabio Chigi (the future Pope Alexander VII), and the Venetian ambassador.

 The first six months were spent arguing about who was to sit where and who was to go into a room ahead of whom.
 The principal French and Spanish envoys never managed to meet at all because the correct protocol could not be agreed.
 A special postal system handled reams of letters between the envoys and their principals at a time when it took ten days or more to send a communication from Münster to Paris or Vienna and twenty days or more to Stockholm or Madrid.
 Slowly deals were hammered out.
-Even then it took almost three weeks just to organise the signing ceremony, which commenced at two o’clock in the afternoon of Saturday, October 24th, 1648.
+Even then it took almost three weeks just to organise the signing ceremony, which commenced at 2pm on the afternoon of Saturday, 24 October 1648.

 The treaty gave the Swiss independence of Austria and the Netherlands independence of Spain.
 The German principalities secured their autonomy.
 Sweden gained territory and a payment in cash, Brandenburg and Bavaria made gains too, and France acquired most of Alsace-Lorraine.
 The prospect of a Roman Catholic reconquest of Europe vanished forever.
 Protestantism was in the world to stay.